Jason Foley: Minor leagues

+Major leagues

 On June 6, 2021, the Tigers selected Foley's contract and promoted him to the major leagues for the first time.
 At the time of his promotion, Foley had a 3.60 ERA, 1.40 WHIP, and ten strikeouts in nine appearances (ten innings pitched) with the Toledo Mud Hens.
 He made his MLB debut that day, pitching a scoreless inning of relief against the Chicago White Sox.
 Foley pitched in middle relief for the 2022 Tigers, appearing in 60 games and posting a 3.88 ERA with 43 strikeouts.

 Foley recorded his first major league save on April 18, 2023, pitching a 1-2-3 ninth inning against the Cleveland Guardians to preserve a 1–0 Tigers victory.
 On July 8, 2023, Foley was the second of three pitchers to throw a combined no-hitter against the Toronto Blue Jays, pitching 1 1/3 innings.
 For the 2023 season, Foley posted a 3–3 record and a 2.61 ERA.
 He recorded 7 saves and struck out 55 batters in 69 innings.

 In 2024, Foley primarily filled the role of closer for the Tigers.
 He posted 28 saves in 32 save opportunities, with a 3.15 ERA and 46 strikeouts in 60 innings pitched.

 On January 9, 2025, the Tigers and Foley agreed to a one-year, $3.15 million contract, avoiding arbitration.
 He was optioned to Triple-A Toledo to begin the season.
 Foley made five scoreless appearances for Toledo, striking out nine in 6 2/3 innings.
 On May 13, it was announced that Foley would undergo season-ending shoulder surgery.
+He was designated for assignment by the Tigers on November 18.
+On November 21, he was non-tendered by Detroit and became a free agent.

+San Francisco Giants

+On December 16, 2025, the San Francisco Giants signed Foley to a one-year, $2 million contract.
+On July 12, 2026, Foley was activated from the injured list for his return from surgery.